eschmar/gitflow/1-getting-started/readme.md

 This minimizes any danger of breaking something in the main repository, as you can `push --force` as much as you want in your own fork.
 It won't have any consequences and can be easily restored.

 So additionally to the main project repository, every involved employee will have his own fork.
 Make sure that your peers have at least read access to your fork.

+> **However, never code against your fork's permanent branches, as well!
+Otherwise, your fork won't be easily updated to the latest changes from the main repository.**

 [Fork a repo on Github](https://help.github.com/articles/fork-a-repo/)